Neck Lift Surgery

 • Poor wound healing.

-Speak with your surgeon about all the potential risks before moving forward with surgery.
+Speak with your plastic surgeon about all the potential risks before moving forward with surgery.

 Non-surgical neck lift alternatives